Eartumpet : Roger Mills, Musician, Composer and Sound Designer

 River Avon - Sonata for Cello and Flute - Composed by Roger Mills

-It was performed at Netham Lock as part of the Here Nor There collectives 'where r u ?' ferry trip for the Dialogue Festival at 9.20pm on Sunday the 13th of July 2003.
+Sonata for cello, flute and concrete sound inspired by the Avon River (UK) that runs from the mouth of the Severn, passing through the Cities of Bristol, Bath, UK.
+It was commisioned for the Dialogue arts festival and performed at Netham Lock as part of the Here Nor There collectives 'where r u ?' art ferry trip, Sunday the 13th of July 2003.

 Video excerpt from the performance (QuickTime, 1.8Mb)